 It’s true, the primary reason wines go bad is oxidation.
 Too much exposure to oxygen essentially turns wine into vinegar over time.
 So if you don’t plan to finish a bottle, cork it and stick it in the fridge to help preserve it.
 Even better if you can transfer the wine to a smaller vessel to reduce the amount of air the wine is exposed to.

 Will drinking old wine make you sick?
-Drinking old wine will not make you sick, but it will likely start to taste off or flat after five to seven days, so you won’t get to enjoy the wine’s optimal flavors.
+It won’t make you sick, but it will likely start to taste off or flat after five to seven days, so you won’t get to enjoy the wine’s optimal flavors.
 Longer than that and it’ll start to taste unpleasant.
 Your best bet?
 Always start by examining and smelling wine that appears suspicious in any way.